enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 ## Jobs can evolve over time

 Jobs are not hard-and-fast rules.
-As customers use the product, new jobs might come up, or the existing job might expand.
+As a product is used,  the existing job might expand, or customers may discover it solves other jobs they have never needed solving before.

 Facebook’s original job was to connect fellow students at Harvard University.
-Now, Facebook is connecting people from everywhere around the world.
+Now, Facebook is a tool people use to broadcast their own social standing or emotional conditions to their group of contacts.

 # Applying Jobs to Predict Success of Innovations